 Waste handling in KPO is focused on reducing the real and potential hazards the generated waste may impose on people and the environment.
 We continuously explore and apply new and most advanced techniques and technologies in waste management.

-impact from burial.
+Our targets are to treat and to recycle waste at our facilities, to cut down waste transfer to landfills and to reduce the negative impact from burial.